rust-lang-ru/async-book/async-book/src/04_pinning/01_chapter.md

 ## Pinning in Detail

-Let's try to understand pinning by using an slightly simpler example.
+Let's try to understand pinning by using a slightly simpler example.
 The problem we encounter above is a problem that ultimately boils down to how we handle references in self-referential types in Rust.